 Design

 The iPhone 12 and 13 are nearly identical in form: flat aluminum band, trimmed edges, and a single pane of polished glass on the back.
-The two most visible differences are that the Face ID notch is 20% smaller on the iPhone 13, and the rear camera arrangement has shifted to a diagonal layout on the newer model (cosmetic rather than functional).
+Two changes are visible at a glance.
+Apple redesigned the TrueDepth camera system on the iPhone 13 so the notch is smaller while keeping Face ID intact, and the rear lenses moved to a diagonal arrangement (which Apple says made room for the newer camera hardware).

 iPhone 12 camera

-Color selection differs slightly: the iPhone 12 came in white, black, blue, purple, green, and PRODUCT(Red), while the iPhone 13 introduced Starlight, Midnight, blue, pink, green, and PRODUCT(Red).
+Color selection differs too: the iPhone 12 came in white, black, blue, purple, green, and PRODUCT(Red), while the iPhone 13 introduced Starlight, Midnight, blue, pink, green, and PRODUCT(Red).

 Display